STNx99/aws-fcj-github-page-template/content/4-s3log/4.1-lambda/_index.md

 ---
-title: "Upload Source Code via Lambda Upload"
+title: "Upload Source Code to Lambda Upload and Lambda Deploy"
 date: "`r Sys.Date()`"
 weight: 1
 chapter: false
 pre: " <b> 4.1 </b> "
 ---

-In this step, you will test the **Lambda Upload function**, which is responsible for:
+In this step, you will test the **Lambda Upload function** and **Lambda Deploy function**, which is responsible for:

 - Cloning source code from a GitHub repository
 - Uploading a zip file to an S3 bucket